riton/puppet-ccin2p3-remctl/README.md

 ##Overview

-The remctl module allows you to set up remctl server through xinetd but also remctl command and ACL files throw puppet manifests.
+The remctl module allows you to set up remctl server through xinetd but also remctl command and ACL files via puppet manifests.

 ##Module Description